spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

      specified by the ``fillval`` parameter.

 #.
 If the ``save_intermediate_results`` parameter is set to True, write the resampled images to disk
    with the suffix ``_outlier_i2d.fits``.
-   * **If resampling is turned off** through the use of the ``resample_data`` parameter, a copy of the unrectified input images (as a ModelLibrary) will be used for subsequent processing.
+These are not saved if ``resample_data`` is set to False because they would be copies of the input models.

 #.
-If resampling is turned off through the use of the ``resample_data`` parameter, skip the resampling
-  and use the input data itself in place of the resampled data for subsequent processing.
+If resampling is turned off, use the input data itself in place of the resampled data
+   for subsequent processing.

 #.
 Construct and apply a bad pixel mask to the resampled data based on the drizzled weights.
    The ``weight_type`` parameter indicates the type of weighting image to apply with the bad pixel mask.